❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 The role of notarization in prenuptial agreements

 Why do you need to get your prenup notarized?
-Well, some states explicitly require you to get your prenup notarized, otherwise it’s not considered a valid contract.
+Well, some states explicitly require you to get your prenup notarized; otherwise, it’s not considered a valid contract.
 Some of those states that explicitly require notarization include Georgia, Idaho, Louisiana, Minnesota, New York, Tennessee, and more.
-Even in those states that do not require notarization, HelloPrenup recommends notarization anyways.
-It’s an extra layer of protection that is made cheap and easy, especially with online notaries like NotaryLive.
-A court typically looks at notarization as one way to show that the people that signed the contract were actually who they said they were and willingly signed the contract.
+Even in those states that do not require notarization, HelloPrenup recommends notarization anyway.
+It’s an extra layer of protection that is made cheap and easy.
+A court typically looks at notarization as one way to show that the people who signed the contract were actually who they said they were and willingly signed the contract.
+You can get your HelloPrenup prenup notarized directly through the platform at any time of day.

 The step-by-step prenup process with an online notary